PROJECTS

 We aim to rediscover this sense of expressive freedom and reintroduce it into modern performances.
 Ultimately, this research repositions Beethoven’s violin sonatas not as static museum pieces, but as living, evolving works of art.

-By bridging the gap between historical practices and modern performance, Beethoven Reimagined promises to offer a fresh and vibrant perspective on these beloved masterpieces – — reimagined for today.
+By bridging the gap between historical practices and modern performance, Beethoven Revisited promises to offer a fresh and vibrant perspective on these beloved masterpieces – — reimagined for today.

 As part of this project, Jacqueline performs on a Nicolo Amati violin dating from the mid-17th century.
 This instrument is on kind loan from Peter Biddulph.